Ushiyado: A Dairy Farmer's Guesthouse in Hokkaido's 'Cow Town' with Farm Tours and Butter-Making|Domingo

 Click here for details and map information for "ushiyado"

-■ushiyado's Special Offer: 10% OFF per night (for any number of nights)
+■ushiyado's special offer: 10% OFF per night (applicable for any number of nights)

 *Only for reservations made through the ushiyado website.

-For more details on the “DOTO Young Discount,” please see this feature page.
+For more details on the "DOTO Youth Discount," please see this feature page.

 Nonoka Sasaki

 Born in Otofuke, Hokkaido in 1990.
 Moved to Tokyo for university and became a freelance writer in 2015.
-Returned to Hokkaido in 2021 and now lives in her hometown of Tokachi with one horse, two cats, and one child, while also hunting deer in the winter.
-Her books include “Ai to Kazoku wo Sagashite” and “Jibun wo Aisuru to Iu Koto (Aruiwa Kofuku ni Tsuite)” (both from Aki Shobo).
+Returned to Hokkaido in 2021 and now lives in her hometown of Tokachi with a horse, two cats, and a child, while also hunting deer in the winter.
+Her books include "In Search of Love and Family" and "On Loving Yourself (or About Happiness)" (both from Aki Shobo).

 1. Home